Sambo (racial term)

-Sambo is a derogatory label for a person of African descent in the Spanish language.
-Historically, it is a name in American English derived from a Spanish term for a person of African and Native American ancestry.
-After the Civil War, during and after the Jim Crow era the term was used in conversation, print advertising and household items as a pejorative descriptor for black people.
+Sambo is a derogatory label for a person of Black-African descent in the Spanish language.
+Historically, it is a name in American English derived from a Spanish term for a person of three quarters African and one quarter European ancestry typically the offspring of a Black person and a Mulatto.
+After the Civil War, during and after the Jim Crow era the term was used in conversation, print advertising and household items as a pejorative descriptor for Black people of Black African descent.
 The term is considered offensive in American and British English.

 Etymology

 Sambo came into the English language from zambo, the Spanish word in Latin America for a person of South American negro, mixed European, and native descent.
 This in turn may have come from one of three African language sources.
 Webster's Third International Dictionary holds that it may have come from the Kongo word nzambu ('monkey').
 The Royal Spanish Academy gives the origin from a Latin word, possibly the adjective valgus or another modern Spanish term (patizambo), both of which translate to 'bow-legged'.

 The equivalent term in Brazil is cafuzo.
 However, in Portugal and Portuguese-speaking Africa, cafuzo is used to refer to someone born of an African person and a person of mixed African and European ancestry.

 Another possibility is that Sambo may be a corruption of the name Samba (meaning "second son" in the Fula language, an ethnicity spread throughout West Africa).
-Michael A. Gomez has argued that Sambo is actually a Muslim name and that men named Sambo in the South were likely to have been slaves who practiced Islam.
+Michael A. Gomez has argued that Sambo is actually an Islamic name and that men named Sambo in the South were likely to have been slaves who practiced Islam.